 A properly executed approach will be tailored to your needs.
 Marketing strategy, database size, and your company’s structure (do you have one or multiple marketing teams?) are all variables that will factor into touch point governance design.
 Tegrita can help you with this – first, we will work with you to determine if you’re either under- or over- communicating with your Contacts by running a diagnostic to overlay your Email frequency with unsubscribe rates and inbound activity.
 This report will help you understand how your frequency is impacting your marketing performance.
-Following this initial assessment, we will work with you to craft a touch point governance solution to effectively manage your Email frequency. today to find out how our team can help you get the most out of your company’s email marketing efforts.
+Following this initial assessment, we will work with you to craft a touch point governance solution to effectively manage your Email frequency.
+Contact us today to find out how our team can help you get the most out of your company’s email marketing efforts.

 Latest posts by Brandi Starr (see all)